sahildotexe/MuffinDB/README.md

 # MuffinDB

 MuffinDB is a simple and efficient vector store database written in Go.
-It uses a KD-Tree data structure to store and retrieve vectors efficiently.
-The database supports basic operations like inserting, deleting, updating, and querying vectors based on their proximity to a given query vector.
+It uses a KD-Tree data structure to store and retrieve vectors efficiently, supporting basic operations like inserting, deleting, updating, and querying vectors based on proximity.
+With its optimized KD-Tree implementation, MuffinDB enables fast and accurate nearest neighbor searches, making it an ideal choice for efficiently storing and retrieving vectors in AI applications that require similarity-based queries or nearest neighbor lookups.

 ## Use Cases